TimurKady/django-fast-treenode/README.md

 - N.2.1
 - ...

-This method uses a lot of memory, RawSQL() and .extra() QuerySet method.
-It's possible I'll change this method due to concerns about aiming to deprecate .extra() method from Django in the future.
+This method uses a lot of memory, ```RawSQL()``` and ```.extra()``` QuerySet method.
+Use of this method is deprecated due to concerns that Django's ```.extra()`` method **will be deprecated in the future**.
 Use it only if you cannot otherwise assemble an ordered tree from an Adjacency Table and a Closure Table.
 In most cases, the data in one Adjacency Table is sufficient for such an assembly.
 You can easily find the corresponding algorithms (two-pass and one-pass) on the Internet.

 ### get_path
 Added the function of decorating a **materialized path**.
 The path is formed according to the value of the `tn_priority` field.